grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 ### Rigged up and running

 In a matter of a couple of hours they had a series of umbilicals running through the _Prospect_ and down into the _Gnat_.
-The big submarine was parasitically sucking the small supply of nutrients the little sub had: power wired into the _Prospect's_ battery bays so that the _Gnat's_ batteries were now no more than an extra battery bay for the _Prospect_ --- conveniently with a nearly-full charge, and the thick fuel lines ran up to the engine room, where the fuel pumps were engaged and trimmed to gently suck the fuel up from the _Gnat's_ fuel ballast tanks.
+The big submarine was parasitically sucking the small supply of nutrients the little sub had: power wired into the _Prospect's_ battery hold so that the _Gnat's_ batteries were now no more than an extra battery hold for the _Prospect_ --- conveniently with a nearly-full charge, and the thick fuel lines ran up to the engine room, where the fuel pumps were engaged and trimmed to gently suck the fuel up from the _Gnat's_ fuel ballast tanks.

 To conserve fuel they only ran one of the _Prospect's_ multiply redundant diesel engines, and likewise only one of the electric motors, driving only one of the propellers, and compensating with some angle on the rudder.
 Normally they would also be charging the battery banks up while running on diesel, but they needed to put the all the fuel they had into forward motion.
 It was a filthy inelegant mess, but they were making headway.